Near-Linear Time and Fixed-Parameter Tractable Algorithms for Tensor Decompositions: Introduction

-We stress that no polynomial time relative error $(1 + \eps)$-approximations were known --- even for the case of tensor train decomposition, previous work either obtained additive error or $O(\sqrt{q})$-approximation.
-We state known theoretical guarantees for polynomial time tensor train decomposition in Table \ref{tab:tensor_train_polynomial_time_results}, along with our result.
+We state known theoretical guarantees for polynomial time Tensor Train decomposition in Table \ref{tab:tensor_train_polynomial_time_results}, along with our result.
+We stress that no polynomial time relative error $(1 + \eps)$-approximations were known --- even for the case of Tensor Train decomposition, previous work either obtained additive error or $O(\sqrt{q})$-approximation.